dahm641/cicd/CICD/readme.md

 - At each stage we can see if it passes the automation and if not we can change the code so that it works and feed it back into the pipeline <br><br>
 ![img_2.png](Images/img_2.png) <br><br>
 - We have unit tests to see if the code is good and then integration tests to see if the code works with our app code.
-- Use a webhook to trigger
+- Use of webhooks to trigger the pipelines

 ## Where
-Any time software is being deployed, updates are being made, infrastructure is being changed, security is being added, any time when code is written that integrates or adds value to the application, having a pipeline will speed up and reliably deploy that code
+Any time software is being deployed, updates are being made, infrastructure as code is being changed, security is being added, any time when code is written that integrates or adds value to the application, having a pipeline will increase speed at which its deployed and also reliably deploy that code.

 # When
-It is adopted after the coding stage and automates the process of build, test and deploy so that code being developed can be deployed to the main application seamlessly and without needing human intervention.
+It is adopted after the coding stage and automates the process of build, test and deploy so that code being developed can be deployed to the main application seamlessly and without needing human intervention, as long as it passes the testing.
+If not it tells you almost instantly so you can work on fixing it.

 # Using Jenkins and GitHub